ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 ### Configuring toolbar buttons

-In order to use individual toolbar buttons instead of the heading dropdown, you need to properly configure the feature.
+To use individual toolbar buttons instead of the heading dropdown, you need to properly configure the feature.
 You also need to import proper UI elements; see the [installation section](#installation-with-toolbar-heading-buttons) for instructions on how to do it.

 ```js
 ClassicEditor